Blog

 As you can see, it is often difficult to get varicose veins treated on the NHS until the patient reaches a moderately advanced stage.

-As previously stated, varicose veins are a warning sign of vein disease, which is a progressive condition that can result in skin discoloration, bleeding, thrombosis (blood clots), venous ulcers, and even pulmonary embolism in some cases.
+As previously stated, varicose veins are a warning sign of vein disease, which is a progressive condition that can result in skin discolouration, bleeding, thrombosis (blood clots), venous ulcers, and even pulmonary embolism in some cases.

 Varicose veins are characterised by throbbing pain, itching, restless legs, and heaviness in the legs and ankles.
-It is possible to experience more concerning side effects such as discoloration of the skin, excruciating pain, and, in severe cases, venous ulcers or deep vein thrombosis.
+It is possible to experience more concerning side effects such as discolouration of the skin, excruciating pain, and, in severe cases, venous ulcers or deep vein thrombosis.

 There are several factors that can increase a person's risk for varicose veins, including genetic and other health predispositions, gender, age, and leading a sedentary lifestyle (for example, smoking).